Is anti-virus dead?

 The need for all points protection

 Cybercriminals exploit any vulnerability they can find to infect corporate networks.
 Their latest tricks use countless loopholes in web security to get malware onto a user’s computer in seconds.
-One new infected webpage is discovered every five seconds, and over 90 percent of these pages are on
+One new infected webpage is discovered every five seconds, and over 90 percent of these pages are onlegitimate websites that have been compromised.

 Users are duped into visiting these compromised websites, typically via links in spammed emails.
 There can be layers of complexity with the original website going to another site and that in turn going to a third, and so on, ending with a Trojan being downloaded onto the user’s computer – all of this happening in a matter of seconds.